-Processing was performed with the CapPro application: this Matlab software was used to apply automated QC and preliminary processing to the data.
-This included spike removal, identification of water entry and exit times, conductivity sensor lag corrections and the determination of the pressure offsets.
+Processing was performed with the CapPro application (version 2.3).
+This Matlab software was used to apply automated QC and preliminary processing to the data, including spike removal, identification of water entry and exit times, conductivity sensor lag corrections and the determination of the pressure offsets.
 The automatically determined pressure offsets and in-water points were inspected and adjusted where necessary.
-It also loaded the hydrology data and computed the matching CTD sample burst data.
+CapPro also loaded the hydrology data and computed the matching CTD sample burst data.